jovsa/UCI-HAR-dataPrep/CodeBook.md

 ##### Section outlines the base assumptions made when generating the output (UCI-HAR-TidyDataSet.csv)
 - <a href= "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"> This link from UCI HAR </a> is active and provides a .zip named *"getdata-projectfiles-UCI HAR Dataset.zip".
 - Machine is running R version 3.1.0 or higher.
-- Machine has internet connectivity to the UCI HAR web page.
+- Machine has internet connectivity to the <a href="http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones "> UCI Machine Learning Repository</a>.

 ### Base Criteria
 ##### Section outlines the base criteria required to generate the output (UCI-HAR-TidyDataSet.csv)